nickesc/BumbleBee/README.md

 > <p align="center">
 >   <img src="docs/img/demo/deviceDemo3.gif" alt="A demo of the device display with a Bee built from the word 'accordion'.
 The guess input field and selected letter are displayed very small in the middle of the screen.
 The guess input field is above the selected letters, which appear and disappear as they are selected.
 The player moves the selector horizontally from letter to letter, also deleting an extra 'o', using the buttons and successfully selects and submits the letters for 'accord', which disappears" width="80%" height="auto">
 >   <br>
->   <i>The first display output of the project – blurry and small, but shows the guess input string on top and the letter selector's location on the bottom</i>
+>   <i>The first display output of the project – blurry and small, but shows the guess input string, inputting accord, on top and the letter selector's location on the bottom</i>
 > </p>

 The first iteration with the display attached was very simple.
 It works exactly the same as the last iteration over the REPL, still printing everything there, but in addition, two strings are displayed to the screen: